Jean-Jacques Baude: July Monarchy

 The July Revolution, which brought his political friends to power, at first gave Baude an important place in the Orléanist party.

 He was named Secretary of the Municipal Commission of Paris on 29 July 1830.

 On 1 August 1830 he was named Secretary General of the Ministry of the Interior, and for a few days was acting Minister until François Guizot took the portfolio on 11 August 1830.

 He was then general director of bridges and roads, and of mines, and Councillor of State.

 On 28 October 1830 he was elected a Deputy for the department of the Loire.

 On 10 November, when the Count of Montalivet succeeded Guizot, Baude was appointed Under-Secretary of State for the Interior.

 On 26 December 1830 he replaced Treilhard at the Prefecture of Police, and remained in charge until 25 February 1831.

 On 14 February 1831, the anniversary of the death of Charles Ferdinand, Duke of Berry, Baude had to deal with disturbance that were suppressed by the National Guard.

 This led to questions in the Assembly and he was replaced.

-On 15 March 1831 Baude presented a proposal supported by the president of the council, Casimir Périer, that was adopted, to ban king Charles X of France, his descendants and allies of his descendants in perpetuity from French territory.
+On 15 March 1831 Baude presented a proposal supported by the president of the council, Casimir Périer, that was adopted, to ban king Charles X, his descendants and allies of his descendants, in perpetuity from French territory.
 This was adopted after discussions and amendments.

 Baude failed to be reelected on 5 July 1831.
 On 1 March 1832 he was elected for Roanne.
 He generally voted for the majority.

 He was reelected on 21 June 1834, on 4 November 1837 and on 9 July 1842.
 He failed to be reelected on 1 August 1846, which ended his career in the Assembly.

 After returning to private life he authored various papers on the navigation of the Loire, the Isthmus of Suez, Algeria, and the Channel coast (1859).

 He died in Paris on 6 February 1862.